 Illyria is no longer sure she wants to get to Buffy.
 She is not even sure Eve will be able to take them to Buffy.
-They've been looking all day, and the apartment that Eve says is nearby is always over one street, or on the next block.
+They have been looking all day, and the apartment that Eve says is nearby is always over one street, or on the next block.
 Illyria is not tired, but her spirit feels weary.
-And her wounds--healing now--itch as if the constant press of people is an irritant to her system, not just to her mood.
+And her wounds—healing now—itch as if the constant press of people is an irritant to her system, not just to her mood.

 "There.
 I think it is there."
 Eve sounds like one of Illyria's courtiers fallen out of favor.
 Unsure.
 Ready to say anything to keep her moving.

 "You do not know where the slayer is."

 "I do."
 Eve bounds up the stairs, catches the door as a young man comes out.

 He looks at her suspiciously, and she smiles at him.
 An open, uncomplicated smile that reminds Illyria of the vampire secretary Angel tolerated.
 Harmony.
 Their betrayer.
 Or one of them, at any rate.

 The man's suspicion turns to something more appreciative.
 Illyria can smell his arousal.
 Eve uses her power—what little she has—to get him to blush.

 Illyria wonders why this instrument of the partners is so weak when the other liaison was so full of might.
 And so full of the will to use it.
 Illyria can still feel his hands pounding on her, his feet as they connected with her ribs.
 He nearly killed her.
 He hurt her worse than the hordes of demons she fought in that alley did.
 Hamilton—she wishes she had been allowed to kill him.

 "Come on."
 Eve motions her in the door.

 Illyria takes the stairs slowly.
 She does not believe this is where Buffy lives any more than the last five buildings were.
 Her healing body will thank her not to have strained it for nothing.